The changes in the Children and Families Bill affect the way children with special educational needs (SEN) are supported in schools.

 How can I let the school know I am concerned about my child’s progress in school?

 The class teacher is the initial point of contact for responding to parental concerns.
-If you have further concerns then contact the SENCO (Mrs Stubbs) or the Head teacher (Mrs Potts)
+If you have further concerns then contact the SENCO (Mrs Rush) or the Head teacher (Mrs Potts)